Scripe Review (2026): Strong Strategy, a Reliability Catch

 MagicPost

-Strategy layer
+Strategy framework

 ✅ The Scripe Method

-Humanizer backed by research
+Humanizer backed by published research

-✅ Official API, LinkedIn-verified application
+✅ Verified application

 Engagement

-⚠️ Auto-engagement automation (Advanced)
+⚠️ Auto-engagement automation

-✅ Human-approved suggestions, no auto-actions
+✅ Human-approved suggestions

-✅ Deep + market benchmarks + audience analysis
+✅ Benchmarks + audience

-✅ AI scoring + CRM integrations
+✅ AI scoring + integrations

 Team pricing

-⚠️ Base + €45 per extra account
+❌ +€45 per extra account

 Trial

-✅ Free, no card
+✅ No card

 Scripe is a serious tool with the best strategy framework in the category, the widest input range, and analytics its own customers rate above LinkedIn's.
-It also publishes the safe way, which after a year of enforcement is worth real credit.
+It publishes the safe way, which after a year of enforcement is worth real credit.

 FAQ

-Is Scripe safe for my LinkedIn account?
+Is Scripe safe for your LinkedIn account?

 How much does Scripe cost?

-Billed yearly (June 2026): Solo €55/mo, Advanced €79/mo, Business €119/mo, plus €45/mo per additional LinkedIn account and €20/mo per Amplifier seat.
-Five accounts on Advanced works out to about €259/mo.
+Solo €55/mo, Advanced €79/mo, Business €119/mo, billed yearly, plus €45/mo per additional LinkedIn account and €20/mo per engagement seat.
+A five-account team on Advanced lands around €259/mo.
 The 7-day trial requires a card.

 What is the Scripe Method?